clux/probes.hugo/content/post/2018-12-15-config-management-in-rust.md

 ## Disclaimer
 This style of tool is not a revolutionary idea.
 Last kubecon pretty much everyone had their own wrappers around `yaml` to help with these problems.
 Some common examples these days are: `kubecfg`, `ksonnet`, `flux`, `helmfile`, which all try to help out in this space, but they were all missing most of the sanity we required when we started experimenting at the start of 2018.

+Note that this was our first take on adding some validation around kube in a world that had a lot of external config management that didn't plug nicely into kube.
+It's heavily evolving and not general purpose as it stands.
+Extra parts of our validation will probably still move to a more declarative format (like [OPAs](https://www.openpolicyagent.org/)) than the raw logic described herein.

 ## Manifests
 When migrating to kubernetes, the abstraction we settled on was service-level manifests: